microsoft/PowerPlatformConnectors/certified-connectors/Cloud BOT/Readme.md

 BOT Done: Triggers when a BOT at the end of execution.

 ## Supported Actions
 Execute BOT: Execute your BOT.
+You can set specific input values for your BOT.
+Upload file: Upload a file.
+You can set file contents and get file ref.
+Download file: Download a file.
+You can set file ref and get file contents.

 ## API documentation
 [API Reference](https://docs.c-bot.pro/en/2020/06/25/api-reference/)